mauriciorey/getting_and_cleaning_data/README.md

 getting_and_cleaning_data
 =========================

-As part of the Specialization Program @John's Hopkins Bloomberg School of Public Health
+As part of the Specialization Program @ John's Hopkins Bloomberg School of Public Health

 TO-DO List: